mkristian/rails-resty-gwt/README.md

     │   └── views
     │       ├── LoginViewImpl.java
     │       └── LoginView.ui.xml
-    └── myapp.gwt.xml
+    └── MyApp.gwt.xml

-this comes with session handle and authorization on both the server and the client side.
+this comes with session handle and authorization on both the server and the client side. of course you could add the menu switch here, too.

 now a new scaffolded resource is protected by user authentication: